SWAN KEEPING TERMS

 Hatch – Young Birds Cracking and Emerging from their Egg Shell.

-June 15th is the mean average date for Mute Swan Eggs to Hatch.
+June 15th is the Mean Average Date for Mute Swan Eggs to Hatch.

-Early Spring Nests Hatch From Late April to the end of May.
+Early Spring Nests Hatch From Late April to the End of May.

-Late Spring Nests Hatch by the first week of July.
+Late Spring Nests Hatch by the First Week of July.

-We Celebrate June 15th annually as “Happy Hatch Day.”
+We Celebrate June 15th Annually as “Happy Hatch Day.”

 (A Swan’s Birthday Equivalent.)

-Sitting or Standing Sentry
+Sitting or Standing Sentry.

-During the Night Time Hours the Male Swan may Stand Guard near the Nest while the Female and Cygnets are Sleeping.
+During the Night Time Hours the Male Swan may Stand Guard

-Imprinting – In Swans – A Newly Hatched Cygnet fixes its attention on the first object it Sees, Hears or Touches after it Hatches.
+Imprinting – In Swans – A Newly Hatched Cygnet Fixes its Attention

-The Downy Cygnets will Attach – “Imprint” and follow this Object, usually its Parent.
+The Downy Cygnets will Attach – “Imprint” and Follow this Object, usually its Parent.

-Brood – A Number of Young produced or Hatched at one time.
+Brood – A Number of Young Produced or Hatched at One Time.

 Nest Mates – Cygnets that ALL Hatched from the Same Clutch.